lullabysinger/quizreader/README.md

 Note: quizreader can be used offline on your local machine, and it runs **completely client-side with no server code**.
 The code is open -- simply 'View Page Source' to see how it works.

-The only two things it uses to keep state are:
+The only two (three?) things it uses to keep state are:
 * query strings (the `?ready=true` etc in your browser URL bar) - allows for 'semi' Back-button navigation;
 * and Session Storage (https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) which is stored temporarily on your local machine.
+* and the Clipboard for saving state of the game (i.e. what topics have been picked = the boolean in the `?history=` part of the query string, as an emergency backup measure).

 Not even cookies are used!

-## Usage instructions - beta20220610
+## Usage instructions - beta20220624

-1. download a copy of quizreader.html
+1. download a copy of quizreader.html or just use the live version above.
 2. Open it in a modern browser (tested on FF101)
 3. Type in the two team names, then select a correctly-formatted CSV file that looks like the following
 ```